• Skip to primary navigation

 Create a small space

-You don't need a full blown self-care or altar space to practice self-care.
-I surely didn't have one when I first started.
-My small space just evolved into one.
+You don't need a full-blown self-care or altar space to practice self-care.
+I surely didn't have one when I first started; my small space just evolved into one.
 But I do recommend having a special area or drawer to keep your things.

 Schedule it

-My husband and I worked out a schedule where we take turns putting our kids to bed.
-So at 6PM, one of us has the night off to go to the gym or whatever we want to do, while the other one hangs out with the kids and puts them to bed.
+When I was married, my ex and I worked out a schedule where we took turns putting our kids to bed.
+So at 6 PM, one of us had the night off to go to the gym or whatever we wanted to do while the other hung out with the kids and put them to bed.
+As a single parent to older kids, I still find mornings and evenings my favorite times for self-care.

 Let go of guilt